PedroMiguel424/benjvi.github.io/_posts/2021-10-17-honduras-trip-pt2.markdown

 After the tour finishes, and we try some of the delicious coffee, we return to the town of Copan Ruinas to dine and spend the evening relaxing.
 I didn't capture any photos of the town itself, which is a shame, as it's a charming little place with colonial-style architecture.

 Our visit to Copan was short but sweet!
-Tomorrow we will be travelling again back on the road to Tegucigalpa - that will come in the forthcoming Part 3.
+Tomorrow we will be travelling again back on the road to Tegucigalpa - that will come in [part 3]({{site.url}}/2022/03/14/honduras-trip-3) ...